thecsw/memeinvestor_bot/README.md

-# Welcome to meme investments!
+# Welcome to the MemeInvestor_Bot repository!

 Welcome to the source code repository of [/u/MemeInvestor_bot](https://www.reddit.com/user/MemeInvestor_bot).
 This bot has been developed exclusively for [/r/MemeEconomy](https://reddit.com/r/MemeEconomy/).
 It allows users